Ronaldo Green

-Ronaldo Green (born 1 August 2000) is a Bahamian footballer who plays for UB Mingoes of the BFA Senior League.
+Ronaldo Green (born 1 August 2000) is a Jamaican footballer who plays for UB Mingoes of the BFA Senior League.

 Club career

-As a youth, Green came up through the ranks of Western Warriors SC and featured for the senior side in the domestic BFA Senior League.
+As a youth, Green came up through the ranks of Edgewater FC, Cavalier SC, Manta Rays FC & Western Warriors and featured for the senior side of Western Warriors FC in the domestic BFA Senior League.
 In July 2021 he joined up with Waterford F.C. of the League of Ireland Premier Division.
 The following October he signed a professional contract with the club following the successful trial.
 He made his professional debut for the club on 25 October 2021 in a 2021 FAI Cup semi-finals match against Bohemian.

 Waterford manager Marc Bircham described Green as a "young lad from the Bahamas with big potential" that he had been monitoring since his early days as manager at the club.
 Following the season, Waterford was relegated to the League of Ireland First Division with forty two points, the most ever earned by a relegated club.